imcdonagh/go-jnlp-launcher/README.md

 - Versioned resources are not supported
 - Jardiff is not supported
 - Lazily downloaded resources are ignored (though this can be changed easily)
+- Only applications are supported, while nativelibs, extensions and installers are not.

 ## Roadmap
 The aim of this project is to keep things simple, but here are some ideas for improving the tool: